continuumizm/cizm-website/posts/dillinjas-hard-noize-remix-and-the-legacy-of-test-2.md

 date: 2020-08-30T21:11:40.139Z
 leadimage: /img/test-recordings-sleeve-front-magnetstudio-test2edit-effect.jpg
-lead: After 'testing' the dub for awhile Dillinja has finally released the Break remix of a notable tune from his storied catalog called *Hard Noize*.
+lead: After 'testing' the dub for awhile Dillinja has finally released the Break remix of a notable tune from his storied catalog called Hard Noize.
 The second Test Recordings release came with mystery and confusion in 1998 but presented a new Valve sound and set the course for Dillinja dancefloor dominance that would follow for the next number of years.
 summary: The Break remix of Hard Noize re-establishes the legacy of the new sound Dillinja unleashed in 1998 whose Test 2 release is remembered for its mystery and confusion.